ByteSizedMarius/gh-desktop-pin-repositories/README.md

 Yarn helpfully prints the installer path to the console.

 It should work without having to uninstall your previous version, keeping your authentication, repositories and settings.

+> Note: For enterprise installations (or if there are issues with authentication), install standard github desktop first and authenticate, then "update" to the patched method by executing the installer.

 ---